teachhaylim/teachhaylim/README.md

 - 💬 Ask me about anything, I am happy to help
 - 😁 Resourceful but Stubborn as hell
 - 😎 Jack of all trades, master of none
+- 🙃 "Sweet as sugar, Hard as ice, Cross once and you'll die twice"
 <!-- - ♑ Capricorn by trait -->

 ## 📈 Stats and Metrics